 - People who are involved in commercial or transactional sex work

 PEP stands for post-exposure prophylaxis.
-PEP is a combination of 2-3 medications to prevent acquisition of HIV for people who have had a potential exposure to the virus either through direct contact with body fluids or through sex or sharing injection equipment with someone who might have HIV.
+PEP is a combination of 2-3 medications to prevent acquisition of HIV for people who recently had a potential exposure to HIV either through direct contact with body fluids or through sex or sharing injection equipment with someone who might have HIV.
 PEP must be started between 36-72 hours of exposure and must be taken for 28 days to be effective.
 PEP is for any HIV-negative person that has had a high-risk exposure to HIV, regardless of sexual orientation or gender identity.